NetLogo/URL-Extension/README.md

 [![CC0](http://i.creativecommons.org/p/zero/1.0/88x31.png)](http://creativecommons.org/publicdomain/zero/1.0/)

 The NetLogo URL extension is in the public domain.
 To the extent possible under law, Forrest Stonedahl and Uri Wilensky have waived all copyright and related or neighboring rights.

+### web.jar

+The "web.jar" file is a third party library, the license for which is found in the file `myjavatools_license.txt`.